INSIGNEO/pFIRE/doc/docs.rst

 Elastic registration is far more computationally intensive than rigid registration, however, the ability to measure and describe nonlinear transformations is potentially extremely useful for e.g determination of stress inside a deformed mechanical structure.

+We recommend that developers working on pFIRE read the two Barber et al. papers [1]_ [2]_ so that they are familiar with the algorithms implemented in pFIRE.

 .. toctree::